heschlie/OSSEM/README.rst

 Inherits from `Rack`_

-A cabinet is essentially fuctionally equivalent to a `Rack`_, but it is enclosed.
+A cabinet is essentially functionally equivalent to a `Rack`_, but it is enclosed.
 The separation is mostly based on personal experience of needing to know when it was one vs the other, and we also have the ability to flag them as locked.